※ The Wilcoxon rank sum test is equivalent to the Mann-Whitney U test.

 When looking at this, we can see that the most extreme cases are when $T=6$ or $T=18$, and even these are the first or last cases out of a total of 35 cases, so the probability of obtaining a $T$ value that corresponds to $T=6$ or $T=18$ by chance (i.e., the p-value) when the treatment drug has no effect is

-\[2\times \frac{1}{35} = 0.057\]
+\[2\times \frac{1}{35} = 0.057\](since we are conducting a two-sided test).

 Therefore, we can conclude that the $T$ value of 9 from our available data is a case that is difficult to show a difference between the two groups.